Politics

 Post Report

-The CPN (Unified Socialist) made its protest programmes public on Friday.
-General Secretary Ghanashyam Bhusal unveiled the programmes for the first phase of the protest during a press conference in Kathmandu.
-The protest will conclude on May 8.
+The CPN (Unified Socialist) on Friday announced its protest against the political and social problems facing the country.
+General Secretary Ghanashyam Bhusal unveiled the first phase of the protest at a press meet in Kathmandu.
+The agitation will conclude on May 8.

-“This movement aims to free politics from the game of power and the maneuvering in upcoming elections.
-It is a revolutionary initiative against unemployment and corruption and a campaign for cooperation and unity among revolutionaries,” said Bhusal.
+“This movement aims to free politics from a power game and maneuverings to win elections.
+It is a revolutionary move against unemployment and corruption and a campaign for cooperation and unity among the revolutionaries,” said Bhusal.

 As per the protest plan, discussions will be held in the party’s lower committees from March 15-19, suggestions will be collected from various unions, organisations, and individuals at the central level from March 20 to March 28, and a memorandum will be submitted to the government on April 2.
 Public dialogues will be conducted at the provincial and district levels by mid-April.